-ß 4163S.1 Management oversight and control culture.
+§ 4163S.1 Management oversight and control culture.
 Consistent with the principles provided under Subsecs.
 4141S.3 and 4142S.3, the board of directors and senior management shall be responsible for promoting high ethical and integrity standards; establishing the appropriate culture that emphasizes, demonstrates and promotes the importance of internal control; and designing and implementing processes for the prevention and detection of fraud.

 a.
 The board of trustees shall be ultimately responsible for ensuring that senior management establishes and maintain an adequate, effective and efficient internal control framework commensurate with the size, risk profile and complexity of operations of the NSSLA.
-The board of trustees shall also ensure that the internal audit function has an appropriate stature and authority within the NSSLA and is provided with adequate resources to enable it to effectively carry-out Further, the board of trustees shall, on a periodic basis:
+The board of trustees shall also ensure that the internal audit function has an appropriate stature and authority within the NSSLA and is provided with adequate resources to enable it to effectively carry-out its assignments with objectivity.

+Further, the board of trustees shall, on a periodic basis:
-(1) conduct discussions with management on the effectiveness of the internal control system;

-(2) review of evaluations made by the audit committee on the assessment of effectiveness of internal control made by management, internal auditors and external auditors;

-(3) ensure that management has promptly followed up on recommendations and concerns expressed by auditors and supervisory authorities on internal control weaknesses; and b.
+- (1) conduct discussions with management on the effectiveness of the internal control system; - (2) review of evaluations made by the audit committee on the assessment of effectiveness of internal control made by management, internal auditors and external auditors; - (3) ensure that management has promptly followed up on recommendations and concerns expressed by auditors and supervisory authorities on internal control weaknesses; and - (4) review and approve the remuneration of the head and personnel of the internal audit function.
+Said remuneration shall be in accordance with the NSSLA's remuneration policies and practices and shall be structured in such a way that these do not create conflicts of interest or compromise independence and objectivity. - b.
 The audit committee shall be responsible for overseeing senior management in establishing and maintaining an adequate, effective and efficient internal control framework.
 It shall ensure that systems and processes are designed to provide assurance in areas including reporting, monitoring compliance with laws, regulations and internal policies, efficiency and effectiveness of operations and safeguarding of assets.